 A while ago I set out to write as much as I could on cinnamon soap for no good reason.
-Here are the obvious, shocking, silly, disastrous, and blase results:
+Here are the obvious, shocking, silly, disastrous, and strangely confusing results:

 Metaphor Organic Cinnamon Soap